 The best place to clarify this information is on a simple, one-page volunteer job description.
 Every single volunteer who serves in your church needs one.

 Clarity like this won’t keep people from serving; it will help them say yes.
 And clear expectations are a sign of value.

 If you’re a Church Fuel member, we have dozens of job descriptions available for you.

 Lastly, every volunteer needs to know where to go if they have a question, concern, prayer request, need, or problem.
 They need a single point of contact.

 It’s also helpful to visualize your leadership structure by creating a volunteer org chart.
-Here’s one we made to organize our volunteer ministry.

 - Orange cards represented family ministry.